coatyio/coaty-js/docs/man/rights-management.md

 ## Authentication with the Coaty framework

 1. Acquire authentication token by authenticating against IAM in a separate step
 2. Provide user ID and authentication token in the username/password fields as well as the user certificate in the certificate field of the broker options which is part of the Coaty container configuration (see code example below).
+   You could also add the auth token to the user field and skip the password field.
 3. On connection the Communication Manager will pass this information transparently to the MQTT broker.